 Kinetic Energy

-In recent years, there have been many efforts to harness the constant motion in the cities to generate energy.
-Individual projects like speed bumps, merry-go-rounds and walkways haven’t moved away from technology demonstrators.
-The problem with these devices is that generating energy on one end requires spending energy on the other.
-Engineers are now faced with the challenge of turning these experiments into a more widespread and cost-effective energy source.
-Rather than having speed bumps that make cars slow down and actually negating the energy that is generated, they are trying to generate energy from actions that take place regardless, and, more importantly, don’t pollute.
+Rather than having speed bumps that make cars slow down and actually negate the energy that is generated, they are trying to generate energy from actions that take place regardless, and, more importantly, don’t pollute.
 An excellent example is an array of 200 hidden energy-capturing tiles under an AstroTurf football pitch in Rio de Janeiro.
-If this technology could be replicated across sports pitches and eventually spread to busy city center pavements, the clean energy production would move up the ladder.
+If this technology could be replicated across sports pitches and eventually spread to busy city center pavements, clean energy production would move up the ladder.

 If such efforts to enhance and increase the amount of renewable energy pervade, we should expect clean energy to seriously decelerate the use of fossil fuels by the world’s leading economies by the end of the decade.
 And if the industry giants and the world’s most populated countries are leading the way, what would stop the smaller economies from following suit?